FusionSid/Reddit2Insta-Meme-Uploader/README.md

 I did this for the first 300 memes on my page and then I bored and stoped posting.

-But since I love to code I decided to make a scrip that can do this all for me :)
+But since I love to code I decided to make a script that can do this all for me :)

 ## **How to use & Setup:**